Cover Image for South Bay Systems: File and Storage Technologies

 About Event

 Welcome to another edition of South Bay Systems!
-This time we bring you three wonderful talks from authors at the just-finishing Conference on File and Storage Technologies (FAST '26):
+This time we bring you two wonderful talks from authors at the just-finishing Conference on File and Storage Technologies (FAST '26):

 • Xinjun Yang will present his work on PolarStore, the new compression in PolarDB.